 Weligama is just 30 minutes from the fortress town of Galle.
 A UNESCO-declared World Heritage Site this ancient Dutch fort – believed to be the largest lived-in citadel in the world – has retained much of its 300 year old history and atmosphere, with quaint streets, a beautiful central square and charming mixture of churches, mosques and traditional cottages.
 If you like a bargain, buy the exquisite hand-made lace for which the town is famed, from the local vendors.

-Stay: Three nights in a premier residence at Cape Weligama.
+Stay: Three nights in an ocean villa at Cape Weligama – bed & breakfast

 Weligama - Colombo – Home